MERLIon-Challenge/merlion-ccs-2023/readme.md

 ## Tasks

-There are two tasks: Task 1 (Language Identification) and Task 2 (Language Diarization) in the MERLIon CCS Challenge.
+There are two tasks: [Task 1 (Language Identification)](https://sites.google.com/view/merlion-ccs-challenge/task-1?authuser=0) and [Task 2 (Language Diarization)](https://sites.google.com/view/merlion-ccs-challenge/task-2?authuser=0) in the MERLIon CCS Challenge.

-More information about Task 1 (Language Identification) can be found [here](https://sites.google.com/view/merlion-ccs-challenge/task-1?authuser=0).

-More information about Task 2 (Language Diarization) can be found [here](https://sites.google.com/view/merlion-ccs-challenge/task-2?authuser=0).

 ## Baseline system
 The [baseline system](https://github.com/MERLIon-Challenge/merlion-ccs-2023-baseline) is an end-to-end conformer model for both tasks.
 The model consists of four conformer encoder layers followed by a statistics pooling layer and three linear layers with ReLU activation in the first two linear layers.
 All self-attention encoder layers have eight attention heads with input and output dimensions being 512, and the inner layer of the position-wise feed-forward network is of dimensionality 2048.
 The 39-dimensional Mel Frequency Cepstral Coefficients (MFCC) features comprising 13-dim MFCCs and their first- and second-order deviations are extracted for each speech signal before being fed into the conformer encoder layers.
 The statistics pooling layer then generates a 1024-dimensional output which is finally projected by three linear layers to the number of target languages.
 The three linear layers comprise 1024, 512, and 2 output nodes.